Delivering Faster Setup and Stronger Protection with Oracle Cloud Infrastructure's Web Application Firewall Redesign

 Final design, development handoff and product launch

-Alert security admins through metrics, logging and notifications.
+Alert security admins to act fast against threats through metrics, logging and notifications.

 Results and Impact